lobau/lobau/README.md

 ### Hi there 👋

 I'm Laurent.
-You can find me on [Mastodon](https://indieweb.social/@lobau) or learn more about me at [lobau.io](https://lobau.io/).
+You can find me on [Mastodon](https://noodle.social/@lobau) or learn more about me at [lobau.io](https://lobau.io/).

-I am currently the founder and CEO of [With Labs](https://with.so/), makers of [PopStage](https://popstage.com/), a service to design and host highly interactive workshops.
+I am cofounder and product guy at [Volumetrics](https://volumetrics.io/).
+We build [mr.js](https://github.com/Volumetrics-io/MR.js), an open-source library to build spatial interfaces for the web.

 Pronouns are he/him